 In December last year, Egypt’s President Abdel Fattah el-Sisi went on a 20-minute televised rant complaining about the country’s rising pandemic of obesity.
 In his second tirade against obesity in as many months, el-Sisi interrupted health minister Hala Zayed as she presented new numbers on the weight of Egyptians.
 “Why are we doing this to ourselves”, he asked and preached that Egyptians should exercise more and suggested overnight people should be banned from TV.
 Although a flood of jokes were spilled on social media and el-Sisi was slammed for taking an elitist approach to the problem and not offering concrete plans to combat obesity, no-one can dispute that Egypt has a serious and dangerous weight problem.
-According to a study published in the New England Journal of Medicine in 2017, two thirds (35.5 percent) of adults in Egypt are obese - the highest rate in the world.
+According to a study published in the New England Journal of Medicine in 2017, over a third (35.5 percent) of adults in Egypt are obese - the highest rate in the world.

 As well as 19 million obese adults out of Egypt’s 98 million population, the global study by the University of Washington’s Institute for Health Metrics and Evaluation also found that 10.2 percent of Egyptian children are obese, around 3.6 million.

 Ali H. Mokdad, Professor of Health Metric Sciences at the University of Washington and one of the co-authors of the study which spans 195 countries and territories from 1980 through 2015, told Majalla that the rapid rise in obesity in Egypt is mainly due to a change in behaviours which is having the biggest impact on the poor.

 “Egyptians simply are exercising less and eating more.
 Egypt has less physical activity and more caloric intake, this is resulting in a rapid rise in weight and obesity.
 Unfortunately, the epidemic is affecting poor and less educated people more”, he said.